aydinmustafacan/ocr_output_to_readable_txt/README.md

 # Compiling and Running

-In order to run program one has to use:
+In order to run program one has to use in a folder including main.py and response.json files :
 ~~~~~~~~~~~~~~~{.py}
     python3 main.py
 ~~~~~~~~~~~~~~~